Course Overview

 Future Learning: Discussing advanced techniques and potential avenues for further study.

 I know the challenges of trying to find a sitar teacher in Sydney, and I have witnessed first-hand that the best players do not necessarily make the best teachers.
 A lot of sitarists who have been playing since childhood have an undeniable talent, but sometimes struggle to give practical advice to beginners.
 This can be off-putting and demoralising for people who are just beginning their journey.
-My aim is to make the first few weeks of playing joyous and easy, and to inspire budding sitarists to stick with it so they can have longevity with the instrument.
+This is especially true for online lessons, and there is truly no subsitute for an experienced master of the instrument to help set you up for success.
+I am not a master by any means, but I have dedicated many years to exploring the instrument, and I do have a few tips and tricks that would be of benefit to an absolute beginner.

 Yes.
 If you don't have a sitar, you will either need to buy or rent one to be able to practice outside of the weekly lessons.